higherkindness/mu-scala/docs/src/main/tut/ssl-tls.md

 ## Usage

-The first step to secure our [frees-rpc] services is adding the library dependencies `frees-rpc-netty-ssl` and `frees-rpc-client-netty` in your build.
+The first step to secure our [mu] services is adding the library dependencies `mu-rpc-netty-ssl` and `mu-rpc-client-netty` in your build.

 In second place, we have to move both server/client certificates and private keys to the `resources` folder.